-- I love you, can we start going out?
+- I love you, can we start dating?

-This expression is very informal, of course you are not going to say just that.
-Can you say something more complete like anata no koto ga dai suki desu [あなたのことが大好きです].
+This expression is very informal, of course you won't just say that.
+You can say something more complete like anata no koto ga dai suki desu [あなたのことが大好きです].
 This expression has the addition of pronouns and the expression koto [事].

-The koto in the sentence increases the power of the statement saying something like: "I love everything in you".
-This expression makes it clear that you deeply love the person in a romantic way, showing a genuine love, which focuses on the quality and the interior of the person.
+The koto in the sentence increases the power of the statement by saying something like: "I love everything in you".
+This expression makes it clear that you love the person deeply in a romantic way, showing a genuine love that focuses on the quality and interior of the person.

 Some adults already declare themselves saying:

 - kekkon o zentei ni otsukiai sasetekudasai

-This means: "I would like to have a relationship with you, with the aim of an eventual marriage.”Many find it a waste of time to date someone without planning a wedding.
-Don’t even think about telling that to strangers!
+This means: "I would like to have a relationship with you, with the aim of an eventual marriage.“Many find it a waste of time to date someone without planning a wedding.
+Don't even think about saying that to strangers!

-If the person rejects your feelings or refuses to go out or date you, it clearly means that you’ve been dumped.
-Getting dumped in Japanese is furareru [振られる] where literally she pierced your… Sometimes a person may take a while to respond to his feelings, he may think about the case. get ready for the furareru.
+If the person rejects your feelings or refuses to date or date you, it clearly means you've been dumped.
+Getting dumped in Japanese is furareru [振られる] where literally she pierced his… Sometimes a person may take a while to respond to his feelings, he may think about the case. get ready for the furareru.

 Tsukiatte kudasai [付き合ってください] – Romance Request in Japanese

-The expression tsukiatte kudasai [付き合ってください] This is a dating request.
-Realize that along with the expression kudasai refers to an order, a please, wants to date me?
+The expression tsukiate kudasai [付き合ってください] is a request for a date.
+Note that together with the expression kudasai refers to a request, a please, wants to date me?
 Or do you want to go out with me?

-The verb tsukiau [付き合う] in addition to meaning dating, there is an idea of socializing, associating, keeping company, staying firm with, continuing with, accompanying with, committing to and things like that.
+The verb tsukiau [付き合う] in addition to dating, it conveys an idea of socializing, associating, keeping company, going steady with, continuing with, following up with, committing to and things like that.
 It is a very broad word.

-It is important to be careful with the verb “tsukiau“.
-While the broad definition is “socialize”, the meaning changes a lot according to the context.
-The main meaning is "to accompany someone somewhere", without any romantic involvement.
+It is important to be careful with the verb "tsukiau“.
+While the broad definition is “to socialize”, the meaning changes a lot depending on the context.
+The main meaning is “to accompany someone somewhere”, without any romantic involvement.